Hail to the Commanders: Dallas Cowboys incident

 When the NFL began considering expansion to Texas, Marshall strongly opposed the move, as it would end his three-decade monopoly on pro football in the South.
-In 1958, potential owner Clint Murchison, who was trying to bring the NFL back to Dallas, bought the rights to "Hail to the Redskins" from a disgruntled Breeskin and threatened to prevent Marshall from playing it at games.
-Marshall agreed to back Murchison's bid, Murchison gave him back the rights to the song, and the Dallas Cowboys were born.
+In 1958, potential owner Clint Murchison, who was trying to bring the NFL to Dallas, bought the rights to "Hail to the Redskins" from a disgruntled Breeskin and threatened to prevent Marshall from playing it at games.
+Marshall agreed to back Murchison's bid, Murchison gave him back the rights to the song, and the Dallas Cowboys were founded.
+Marshall immediately revised the lyrics, changing "Fight for old D.C." to "Fight for old Dixie" in an attempt to retain the south as exclusive fans of the Washington Redskins.

 Other usage

 The LG Twins of the Korea Baseball Organization use the song's melody in their own fight song.